COMPETITION RULES 2023

 • volatile acidity, expressed in meq/l,

-• total sulphur dioxide, expressed in mg/l,
+• total dioxide of sulphur or total sulphur dioxide, expressed in mg/l,

-• sparkling wines: excess pressure due to carbon dioxide, expressed in bars.
+• sparkling wines: excess pressure due to carbon dioxide, expressed in bars,

 – Relevant certification for wines produced from organicallygrown grapes.